-At the local level, Kelly served on the Board of Directors for Gloucester County Habitat for Humanity, as a mentor for Rowan University’s Attracting Women into Engineering program, as a NJ Certified Volunteer Domestic Violence Response Team/Confidential Sexual Violence Advocate for SERV-Center for Family Services, and as a science fair judge at Oldmans Township School.
+At the local level, Kelly served on the Board of Directors for Gloucester County Habitat for Humanity, on the Board of Directors for the Rowan University Alumni Association, as a mentor for Rowan University’s Attracting Women into Engineering program, as a NJ Certified Volunteer Domestic Violence Response Team/Confidential Sexual Violence Advocate for SERV-Center for Family Services, and as a science fair judge at Oldmans Township School.
 Currently, Kelly serves as the Intern Manager for NJ Aid for Animals.

-Kelly studied Chemical Engineering and Spanish at Rowan University and is currently in Rowan’s MBA program.
-She is employed as a Staff Engineer at PSE&G in Burlington, NJ.
-In her spare time Kelly enjoys practicing yoga, attending classical ballet performances, and working on her 167-year-old home in Historic Bristol Borough, PA.
+Kelly studied Chemical Engineering and Spanish at Rowan University and recently completed Rowan’s MBA program.
+She is employed as a Senior Engineer at Amtrak in Philadelphia, PA.
+In her spare time Kelly enjoys traveling, attending classical ballet performances, and working on her 198-year-old home in Historic Bristol Borough, PA.

 Please connect with Kelly on LinkedIn, Facebook, and Twitter!